-"One example that sticks out, was of a women and her daughter that approached us on shabbos afternoon in Yerushalayim, the mother asked if we could help them, we replied of course, they went on to ask if we knew of a Shul in the area, so that her daughter could say Tehilim-Psalms.
-Very quickly we found out that her family was displaced due to the attacks, and people that they didn't know opened their homes and took them in, and this displaced little girl is looking for a Tehillim so that she could pray for others in need!
+Elivahuv who spoke of the special directive of the Lubavitcher Rebbe's the area, so that her daughter could say Tehilim-Psalms.
+Very quickly we found out that her family was displaced due to the attacks, and people that they didn't opened knew of a Shul in their homes and took them in, and this displaced little girl is looking for a Tehillim so that she could pray for others in need!

-At the Rebbe's Ohel, praying for a successful trip
+At the Rebbe's Ohel. praying for a successful trip know